MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/includes/admin-setup-email-public-folder.md

   For more information, see [Manage mail flow rules in Exchange Online](/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules) and [Mail flow rule actions in Exchange Online](/exchange/security-and-compliance/mail-flow-rules/mail-flow-rule-actions).

 > [!NOTE]
 > If you make changes in the Exchange Management Shell, the changes become visible in the Exchange admin centre after a delay.
 Also, the changes made in Exchange will be available in [!INCLUDE[prod_short](prod_short.md)] after a delay.
+The delay might be several hours.